Getting to Stonehenge from Bath & The Best Stonehenge Tours

 Private tour of Stonehenge from Bath

-If you're looking for something more special why not consider this private tour of Stonehenge?
-You'll be picked up from your hotel in Bath by your tour guide.
-You'll then be driven directly to Stonehenge which takes approximately 1 hour.
-Once at Stonehenge, you'll get a private guided tour around the stone circle where your guide explains all about the stones history, archaeological importance and how archaeologists think it was built.
-You'll have about 1.5-2 hours at Stonehenge.
-The tour price varies depending on the size of your group.
-If you're a solo traveler the price starts at $371 USD. (about £300 GBP).
-For 2 people you're looking at $203.49 per adult (about £163 GBP).
+If you’re looking for something more special why not consider this private tour of Stonehenge?
+You’ll be picked up from your hotel in Bath by your tour guide.
+You’ll then be driven directly to Stonehenge.
+Once at Stonehenge, you’ll get a private guided tour around the stone circle where your guide explains all about the stones history, archaeological importance and how archaeologists think it was built.
+After, you’ll get lunch in salisbury then visit the Salisbury Cathedral which is home to 4 of the surviving documents of the 1215 Magna Carta.

 Does Stonehenge Have Disabled Access?